Surviving Spouse Benefits: What Widows Need to Know

 What happens to my DIC benefits if I remarry before age 55 but that marriage doesn't work out?

-If you remarry before age 55 (the threshold for remarriages on or after January 5, 2021), your DIC benefits stop — but they're not gone forever.
-If that later marriage ends through divorce, annulment, or the death of your new spouse, you can apply to have your DIC benefits restored.
+If you remarry before the applicable age threshold, your DIC benefits stop — but they're not gone forever.
+The age threshold depends on when you remarried: if your remarriage was on or after January 5, 2021, you must have been at least 55 at the time to keep DIC; if your remarriage occurred between December 16, 2003 and January 4, 2021, the threshold was age 57.
+If you don't meet those age requirements and your later marriage ends through divorce, annulment, or the death of your new spouse, you can apply to have your DIC benefits restored.
 Your children's portion of benefits isn't affected by your remarriage either way.

 Can I receive DIC and Social Security survivor benefits at the same time?